Dreamwork and Self-Healing: Unfolding the Symbols of the Unconscious

 10. The Dream Mandala

 13. Taming Wild Horses: A Study of Animal Symbolism and Male Sexuality

 About the Author(s)

-Greg Bogart Ph.D, MFT is a psychotherapist in private practice and teaches in the departments of Counseling Psychology and East-West Psychology at the California Institute of Integral Studies, in San Francisco.
-He is also a Lecturer in Psychology at Sonoma State University.
+Greg Bogart Ph.D, MFT is a psychotherapist in private practice and lecturer in the department of Psychology at Sonoma State University, in northern California.
+He is also an adjunct faculty member at the California Institute of Integral Studies (CIIS).
 He is the author of numerous books, including Astrology and Meditation: The Fearless Contemplation of Change, The Nine Stages of Spiritual Apprenticeship and Finding Your Life's Calling: Spiritual Dimensions of Vocational Choice.